abbyazari/abbyazari.github.io/_pages/goals.md

 author_profile: true
 ---

-# Research Group Community Guidelines
+# Research Group Community Goals

 The Azari Research Group (ARG) aims to embrace and support a community of researchers to pursue the following goals.